 Shhh....don't tell but these tips are about to make you a Golden Goddess or God.

-2. Beta carotine- Proof is in the pudding....when my son was a baby, I gave him too many carrots and sweet potatoes and well he turned orange!
+Beta carotene- Proof is in the pudding....when my son was a baby, I gave him too many carrots and sweet potatoes and well he turned orange!
 This is seen more in babies because at first their diet consists of mostly vegetables and not much of anything else.
-I recommend drinking at least a cup of carrot juice a day and yams or sweet potatoes once or twice a week for a tint of color.
+I recommend drinking at least one cup of carrot juice a day and yams or sweet potatoes once or twice a week for a tint of color.

 3. Astaxanthin- Astaxanthin is an antioxidant that gives salmon and flamingo their pink hue.
 It will also give you a golden glow!
 As well as internally protect you from sun damage and help remove scars and age spots.
 Eating salmon alone will not give you the benefits of Astaxanthin, as you would have to eat massive amounts.
 Saying that, salmon has numerous other benefits and is a great option if you eat fish.
 Read more about Astaxanthin here.